BA (Hons) | MA | MPhil | MArch | LEED AP | GCSD | NCARB | FRSA

 Mark's professional film experience includes working as a Producer, Architectural Consultant, and Field Director for the Discovery Channel and Dreamworks under Steven Spielberg.
 In 2012 he was nominated for an Emmy for his work on the award-winning architectural documentary Rising: Rebuilding Ground Zero.
 His personal film work has been exhibited at the Royal College of Art, London, and the Barbican, London.
 He was nominated and named as a Fellow of the Royal Society of Arts (FRSA) in 2014.

 Mark graduated from the University of Cambridge as a University Scholar with a Bachelor and Master of Arts with First Class Honours, and as a UK Arts and Humanities Research Board Scholar with a Master of Philosophy with Distinction.
 He received his professional Master of Architecture from the Harvard University Graduate School of Design as a Herchel Smith Scholar and a John F Kennedy Scholar.
-In 2014 he served as a Huntington Fellow in Los Angeles, and in 2015 he was a United States Library of Congress Kluge Fellow in Washington DC.
+He has held fellowships at The Huntington in Los Angeles (2014), the United States Library of Congress in Washington DC (2015), and the University of Oxford Refugee Studies Centre (2016).